All the adapters you need to buy for the MacBook Pro with Thunderbolt 3

 VGA

-More on the affordable side but without the USB ports is the Belkin USB-C to VGA Adapter, which is available on the Apple Store for $29.
+More on the affordable side but without the USB ports is the Belkin USB-C to VGA Adapter, which is available on Amazon for $35.

 How to connect the MacBook Pro to ethernet

 You’ll probably use Wi-Fi most of the time, but using a wired ethernet connection has its advantages.
-To connect to an ethernet network, you need an adapter like the Belkin USB-C to Gigabit ethernet Adapter, which is available in the Apple Store for $26.
+To connect to an ethernet network, you need an adapter like the Belkin USB-C to Gigabit ethernet Adapter, which is available on the Apple Store for $35.

 How to connect SD cards

-Note: Editor's note: We've updated this article with a video to help you with your buying decisions.
-Editor’s note: Updated pricing on 7/7/17.
-Updated 5/24/17 with information about Lightning to USB-C adapters in the Lightning EarPods section.
-Updated 11/3/16 to include printers with USB-B and MagSafe, and information about OWC’s new Thunderbolt 3 Dock.
-Updated 11/4/16 with price reductions in the Apple Store.